-Hashnode recently released Devblog – a tool that lets you set up your own developer blog on your own domain within minutes.
+Hashnode recently released a tool that lets you set up your own developer blog on your own domain within minutes.

 First of all, you may be asking: why not just use Medium or some other open publishing platform?

-Well, here are some major reasons Devblog is better for developers.
+Well, here are some major reasons Hashnode is better for developers.

-Reason #1: You can host your Devblog on your own domain.
+Reason #1: You can host your Hashnode blog on your own domain.

 This is a big deal if you want to build up your own blog's SEO over a longer time horizon.

 This also saves you from becoming dependent on blogging platforms that have a nasty tendency to throw up ads or popups on your articles (or even put paywalls / sign-in walls in front of your blog posts).

 I mean sure – you could always just migrate your articles later when these platforms get too spammy.
 But migrating can be a huge hassle.
 (And yes - I speak from experience.)

 "Possession is nine tenths of the law." – One prominent Silicon Valley intellectual property lawyer I talked to